 The Christensen Fund pursues its mission mainly through place-based investments in a small number of regions with exceptional cultural and biological diversity.
-The focus on specific regions reflects both the practical value we see in supporting the efforts of locally-recognized community stewards and custodians, as well as a belief that the regions selected are important to the long term future of diversity on the planet.
-Approximately three quarters of Christensen’s grantmaking funds is focused within five regional programs.
-For information about how we selected these regions, and our theory of change, see: Our Regional Approach.
+Approximately three quarters of Christensen’s grantmaking is focused within five regional programs:

-In addition to our regional programs, we fund international efforts to build global understanding and advance policy change, and to connect the work of our grantees in these regions with others from around the world.
-This work is the purview of the Global Program.
+In addition to our regional programs, our Global Program funds international efforts to build global understanding and advance policy change, and to connect the work of our grantees in these regions with others from around the world.

 - Sustaining Foodways and Livelihoods within Biocultural Landscapes and Seascapes